 Bidets (or bidet attachments designed to fit on your existing toilet) can be expensive to buy and install, though they do come at various prices.
 My favorite option, and one that I’ve been using for awhile now (as have many of my green-minded friends) is the bidet bottle.
 This is, simply, a plastic squirt bottle that you use like a bidet.
 It can be any kind of squirt bottle; I find that a short squat mustard bottle is a handy size and shape.
 I even take the bottle with me on trips.

 Not being dependent on toilet paper is great from an eco standpoint of course (some appalling number of trees are felled each year just to wipe North American bums).
 Also, many of us feel cleaner with a bidet.
-And now, with the coronavirus panic sparking a weird reaction of mass toilet-paper stockpiling (I keep telling people it’s a respiratory virus, not intestinal!), not needing to be worried about t/p becomes even more appealing.
+And now, with the coronavirus panic sparking a weird reaction of mass toilet-paper stockpiling (I keep trying to tell people it’s a respiratory virus, not intestinal!), not needing to be worried about t/p becomes even more appealing.

 I first learned of the bidet bottle via my fellow greenies in the Journey to Zero Waste group on Facebook (an absolutely stellar resource for reducing trash or other waste in any possible area of life).
 But as I did further research, I learned that a bidet bottle (or pitcher, or other container) is de rigeur in Muslim cultures, and is known in at least some countries as a Lota.
 Other cultures are so often a storehouse of riches for best practices in everyday life.